 ARTICLE WRITTEN BY: AKI RANIN

 Aki Ranin is the co-founder of Healthzilla and Bambu.
-Bambu was part of Plug and Play's APAC Insurtech Batch 0.
+Bambi was part of our Batch 0 Insurtech Program in APAC.